Child care and day camps

 - Whenever hands are visibly dirty

-- Support children to wash their hands regularly throughout the day, including:
+- Support children to practice hand hygiene regularly throughout the day, including:

 - When they arrive at the workplace and before they go home